agoric-labs/PlaygroundVat/docs/vats.md

 this ordering, by buffering incoming messages until they can be delivered.
 There may be additional (more restrictive) ordering constraints.

-There are two types of Vat Messages: **opSend** and **opResolve** (and we might add **opReject** in the future). "opSend" messages include the target object identifier, method name, serialized arguments, and optionally a way to deliver the result of the invocation. "opResolve" messages refer to a resolver (perhaps the answer of a previous message) and a value to resolve it to.
-These are combined with the operation type, and serialized into the Vat Message.
+There are three types of Vat Messages: **opSend**, **opWhen**, and **opResolve** (and we might add **opReject** in the future). "opSend" messages include the target object identifier, method name, serialized arguments, and optionally a way to deliver the result of the invocation.
+"opWhen" messages specify a target object (which is always a Vow) and subscribe to hear about that target being resolved.
+Each one maybe eventually trigger a single "opResolve" message, which identifies the Vow and includes the value to which it has been resolved (or forwarded).
+These fields are combined with the operation type, and serialized into the Vat Message.

 The **Vat Message ID** is a string which definitively identifies a single Vat Message.
-It is nominally a secure hash of the serialized Vat Message, but for the prototype we simply use the entire serialized form.
+It is a secure hash of the serialized Vat Message.

 The comms layer must look inside the Vat Message to extract the Sender Vat ID and the sequence number, both of which affect delivery.
 These sequence